We strive to

 Before sending me an email, please note

-I do not distance-advise UG, MS, or PhD students from other institutions (I only advise students at GT)
+I do not distance-advise UG, MS, or PhD students at other institutions (I only advise students affiliated with GT)

 The email addresses me inappropriately ("Hey Cristina", "Dear Madam", "Dear Sir", or other unprofessional salutations)

-The email sounds like it was generated using ChatGPT or other similar tools (yes, it is easy to tell)
+The email sounds like it was generated using ChatGPT or other similar artificial intelligence tools (yes, it is easy to recognize the tone)

 Additional information